kozmozio/docker-wordpress/README.md

-# Docker Development Envrionment for  Wordpress Nginx, PHP-fpm, MySQL, PhpmyAdmin and WordPress
+# Docker Development Envrionment Nginx, PHP-fpm, MySQL, PhpmyAdmin and WordPress Installation

 This Docker Compose configuration provides a setup for running WordPress,PHP-fpm  MySQL, Nginx, and PHPMyAdmin using Docker containers.